Soul-Care

 Along with the missionaries themselves, the church community, families and friends of the missionaries are responsible for their care and well-being.

-How then can the church community, families and friends of missionaries offer care and support?
+How can the church community, families and friends of missionaries offer care and support?

 One could consider creative options to offer loving care, but here are a few practical ideas the communities can begin with: